 The term “web accessibility” gets tossed around quite a bit these days without many website owners thinking twice about what it might mean.
 For the hearing and visually impaired, many websites can be nearly unusable if they are not built with web accessibility standards in mind.
 This is where the Americans with Disabilities Act (ADA) compliance comes in.

-The ADA is designed to protect individuals with disabilities from any unequal treatment or discrimination.
-You can thank the ADA for things like wheelchair ramps, handicap parking spaces, and ensuring wheelchair accessibility to businesses.
+The ADA protects individuals with disabilities from any unequal treatment or discrimination.
+You can thank the ADA for things like wheelchair ramps, designated parking spaces, and ensuring wheelchair accessibility to businesses.
 Online, a website in many cases is a ‘digital storefront’ for a business.
-While it doesn’t have to be wheelchair accessible, there are certain user needs that should be addressed to make sure certain groups of people are not unintentionally excluded from the site.
+While it doesn’t have to be wheelchair accessible, certain users’ needs should be addressed so certain groups of people are not unintentionally excluded from the site.
 The ADA has a list of standards and guidelines called the Web Content Accessibility Guidelines (WCAG) for online accessibility for websites.
 There are a variety of people with disabilities who may have trouble accessing parts (or all of) certain websites.
 Common disabilities that greatly affect website accessibility and usage include:

 While this group of people is a very small percentage of internet users, a business should maintain ADA web compliance to the best of their ability to avoid any business or legal ramifications.